xdy/twodsix-foundryvtt/docs/docs.md

 * Set "What effect (if above 0) is required for a throw to be considered a critical success/failure (i.e. be colored green/red)." to 4.
 (Actually only relevant for Spellcasting).

 No compendiums for Barbaric! yet exist, though the ones from Cepheus Atom are somewhat useful, as examples if nothing else.

+## Cepheus Quantum
+To get the system closer to Cepheus Quantum change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings:

+* Choose the CEL difficulty list.
+* Set skills to not use any characteristic for modifiers.
+* Use the careers, items, etc from the 'cepheus quantum-something' compendiums (supplied by @marvin9257).
+* Change the initiative formula to just 1d1

+In play, handle the differences to Cepheus Engine as follow:
+* Create a character by importing one of the careers from the career compendium and renaming it to your character's name, then changing the attributes.
+* Give every character JOAT-3 on the skills tab.
+* Ignore attributes other than END, except under the covers treat STR+DEX as Lifeblood.
+(I.e. the player splits Lifeblood between those two fields so that the the automatic damage code can handle it).
+(I guess 0 in one of them would work, but I'm not sure.)
+* Ignore the initiative that gets rolled, everyone gets the same initative (optionally, you might want to take a look at the https://foundryvtt.com/packages/Popcorn module if you want some structure to the initative)

+Reasonably complete compendiums for Cepheus Quantum exist., additionally the various compendiums from Cepheus FTL might be useful.
+There is also a gm screen compendium suitable for use with the https://foundryvtt.com/packages/gm-screen module.

 ## MGT1
 To get the system closer to MGT1 switch to 'Cepheus Engine' in the dropdown near the top of the system settings.